The Series 1-6

 So happy to find my own home in January 2015 along with my younger daughter.

 With Doctors orders to vacate my premises in November 2016, I lost my home and all the belongings in it.
-It truly was a Battle of Barrington.
+It truly is still the Battle of Barrington.

 3- ‘The Grind Series’ January- May 2017